Through the Tall Grass (2023)

 Nalen (previously called the National palace) is a concert venue primarily associated with the golden age of jazz in Sweden, often referred to as Stockholm’s “Harlem” It was the epicenter of Stockholm’s nightlife with concerts, jazz, and underground burlesque shows from the 1930’s-1960’s.

-Through the tall grass (2023) is a piece of silent theatre, a shadow play, a craftsman's strip tease intended to elevate the mundane and repetitive task of dressing and undressing every day.
-In the exhibition Into the Long Night this performance is used to illuminate Nalen's bar and back rooms which retain their outsider art wall paintings from the 1930's.
-The aim is to activate a historical space and insert my own mixed race body into Nalen's long tradition of burlesque and performances.
-The performance is accompanied with a letter titled Dear Joséphine Baker, an acknowledgment of the complexities of performing the “exotic”.
+Through the tall grass (2023) is a piece of silent theatre, a shadow play, a craftsman's strip tease elevating the mundane and repetitive task of an individual dressing/undressing, while investigating notions of body, background, and in-betweenness.
+In the exhibition Into the Long Night this performance is used to illuminate Nalen's bar and back rooms which retain their piccaninny murals from the 1930's, and activate a historical space of exotification while inserting my own body into Nalen's long tradition of burlesque and performances.
+The performance is accompanied with a letter titled Dear Joséphine Baker, an acknowledgment of the complexities of performing the “exotic” which was handed out to the audience members individually when they exited the venue.

 Photos on film taken by Dolgion & Anna Harström